antononcube/RakuForPrediction-blog/Articles/Raku-for-Data-Science-and-LLMs.md

 ## Exploratory Data Analysis

-At this point Raku is fully equipped to Exploratory Data Analysis (EDA) with small to moderate size datasets.
+At this point Raku is fully equipped to Exploratory Data Analysis (EDA) over small to moderate size datasets.
 (E.g. less than 100,000 rows.)

-Here are the element for EDA:
+Here are the elements for EDA:

 - Easy data ingestion
-  - Of files of different types and different kinds of locations.
+  - Of files of different types and different kinds of locations
   - See ["Data::Importers"](https://raku.land/zef:antononcube/Data::Importers)
 - Data wrangling
   - See the previous section.